astral-sh/uv/docs/guides/projects.md

 dev-dependencies = []
 ```

-This is where you specify dependencies, as well as details about the project such as it's
+This is where you specify dependencies, as well as details about the project such as its description
-description or license.
-You can edit this file manually, or use commands like `uv add` and
+or license.
+You can edit this file manually, or use commands like `uv add` and `uv remove` to manage
-`uv remove` to manage your project through the CLI.
+your project through the CLI.

 !!! tip